Breakfast at Wawona Hotel (formerly Big Trees Lodge)

 With the sun streaming through large windows, this charming restaurant set in a Victorian-era hotel has a great breakfast menu to fuel you for the day.

 This grove is the largest of the park’s three groves and home to approximately 500 giant sequoias.
-Note: The Mariposa Grove is closed due to extensive damage due to downed trees as a result of a Mono wind event that occurred in January 2021.
-Check the park site for updates.
+Note: The Mariposa Grove was closed for several months due to extensive damage due to downed trees as a result of a Mono wind event that occurred in January 2021.
+It’s open now and well worth every moment you are there.
+Check the NPS site at www.nps.gov/yose/planyourvisit/mg.htm for updates.

 Valley Visitor Center and Ansel Adams Gallery